Owen Gray: Life and career

+In 1978, "This is Reggae", a song he co-wrote with Raymond Morrison and Tamara Edwards was released on Morrison's Hawk label.
+Morrison and Edwards comprised the Ram & Tam duo who had a hit with "Will You Love Me Tomorrow".

 Gray spent a short time living in New Orleans before returning to Jamaica where he turned his hand to roots reggae, working with producer Bunny Lee, and achieving considerable success.
 In the 1980s relocated to Miami.
-He has continued to release new material regularly, often concentrating on ballads and Gospel music.
+He continued to release new material regularly, often concentrating on ballads and gospel music.

+In August 2023 he was awarded the Jamaican Order of Distinction.

+Gray died on 20 July 2025, at the age of 86.